• Home

 Tallahassee Museum Tree to Tree Adventure

-Tips for Your Visit to the Tallahassee Museum
+Tips for Visiting the Tallahassee Museum

 • Be comfortable!
 The Tallahassee Museum is mostly outdoors, so be sure to dress for the weather during your visit.
 Wear comfortable shoes that you’ll be able to easily walk in while exploring the 52 acres of the museum.